johnaboucha/agcablab-joystick/README.md

 +—/vcsu_barnes_controller
 ```

+## Arduino Model

+The [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo) model was used for the project because it could be recognized by the computer as a game controller (not all boards have this ability).

 ## Assembly

-The Adafruit [Proto-Screwshield (Wingshield) R3 kit](https://www.adafruit.com/product/196) was used for making wire connections to the Arduino’s analog and digital inputs.
+The Adafruit [Proto-Screwshield (Wingshield) R3 kit](https://www.adafruit.com/product/196) was used for making wire connections to the Arduino’s analog and digital inputs without having to solder each wire to the board.
 It’s highly recommended.

 ![Adafruit Proto-Screwshild](/photos/wing-shield.jpg)

+## Testing

+Testing the Arduino input was possible with the [Joystick Show](https://apps.apple.com/ca/app/joystick-show/id515886877?mt=12) app available for macOS.
+Though, any app capable of reading game controller input would work just as well.

 ## Links